Seastorm Mosaic Bunka (7-1/2 in.) with Big Leaf Maple

 • Handle: Local big-leaf maple (dyed blue)

 The blade is hand-forged from David's own Damascus, combining 1080, 1095, and 15n20 carbon steels.
 This ensures the knife will have excellent edge holding and chip resistance.
-The complex Turkish Twist pattern was created by forging six separate bars of twist pattern damascus and alternating the direction when combining them into one billet.
+The complex Sea Storm pattern was created by forging multiple separate bars of patterned Damascus and combining them into one billet.
 A distal taper ensures perfect balance.
 The spine and choil are nicely rounded for comfort.
 Because this knife is forged from carbon steels, we recommend using camellia oil to avoid rust and oxidation.

-The Japanese-inspired half-octagonal handle combines gaboon ebony and buffalo horn.
-The handle is faceted at the top and rounded at the base.
-This shape is among the most comfortable of traditional Japanese handle styles.
-This is a knife you won't want to put down!
+The western style handle combines dyed and stabilized Big Leaf Maple burl, wrought iron from early 20th century timber rafts, and a vulcanized paper spacer.
+This shape is among the most comfortable styles that David makes, and it is a knife you won't want to put down!
 Like other knives, this knife should not be put in the dishwasher.

 Excellent work throughout!